adrielbustos/docuedit/README.md

 # Aloe Document Edit
 ​
-Edit a Document docx file and commits drafts as the user saves the docuement using a Text Editor ​
+Allow a user to edit a Document docx file using a Text Editor and commits drafts to a server as the user saves it.
+​
 ## Installation flow
 ​